Saturday, 26 November 2022

 A photosensitive friend reports that, when she carries an umbrella on a torrid sunny day, she gets barracked: “Oi, look, she thinks it’s raining!”
 (That's Audrey Hepburn in the picture.)

-In the sun, my mother wore dark glasses, a hat, a scarf, and a long-sleeved shirt and didn’t care about being thought eccentric, but she was mortified when I wore white gloves to protect my sunburned hands at an al fresco lunch party.
+In the sun, my fair-skinned mother wore dark glasses, a hat, a scarf, and a long-sleeved shirt and didn’t care about being thought eccentric, but she was mortified when I wore white gloves to protect my sunburned hands at an al fresco lunch party.
 (She was still bringing it up decades later.)

 Will global warming mean the Brits carry parasols and flutter fans?
 Or will they just be too embarrassed?
 Whenever I use a fan, on a bus or at a concert, people nearby say “Oh, that’s lovely!
 Send it this way!”
 But they never pick up a fan themselves.
 It may need a first-person article: "I carried a parasol and fanned myself in public and survived".